omoluabi44/AirBnB_clone/README.md

 create User
 ```

-to view instances created from each classes using specied id run this
+to view instances created from each classes using specified id run this
 ```
 show <classname> <id>
 ```